teamalfy-technical/odadeemobile-app/replit.md

 ### How to Deploy
 1. Click the **"Publish"** button in Replit to deploy to production
 2. Replit will automatically:
-   - Run `flutter build web --release` to create optimized production build
+   - Run `bash build.sh` to create a clean, optimized production build
+   - The build script cleans cache, reinstalls dependencies, and builds the release
    - Deploy the app to an autoscale server
    - Assign a public URL for your app